 COMMUNITY ORGANIZING MEETINGS

 Join us for our monthly Community Organizing meetings the third Tuesday of each month (on Zoom for now) to learn how you can participate in our campaigns.
-Our next meeting will be Tuesday, November 16 from 7:00 – 8:30 PM PST, on Zoom.
-Our next Educated Activist meeting will be on Sunday, December 12.
-We will be discussing Evicted by Matthew Desmond.
+Our next meeting will be Tuesday, January 18 from 7:00 – 8:30 PM PST, on Zoom.
+Our next Educated Activist meeting will be on Sunday, December 12 at 4:00 pm.
+We will be discussing the Pulitzer Prize-winning book Evicted, by Matthew Desmond.
 You can check the calendar to register for our events.
 Email [email protected] to get involved and join our email list.

 (Scroll down to see recordings of previous meetings!)